 Git SSH over port 443

-Certain networks may block traffic on port 22, which causes failure for Git operations like:
+Certain networks may block traffic on port 22, which is the de facto SSH port.
+This causes SSH operations to fail, including Git over SSH, causing failure for Git operations like:

 ssh: connect to host github.com port 22: Connection timed out fatal: Could not read from remote repository.